jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Why don't you integrate the recipe system with the VS Code task feature?

 The VS Code task feature doesn't fit our needs.

+## How to prevent the internal PDF viewer from opening when selecting a PDF file in the explorer?

+Set `"workbench.list.openMode": "doubleClick"` in `settings.json`.
+See [the document](https://code.visualstudio.com/docs/getstarted/settings#_default-settings).